Johnson faces crunch week as lockdown parties inquiry prepares to publish

 At the same time he is battling new allegations of Islamophobia after one MP claimed she was told she had been sacked as a junior minister because of concerns about her “Muslimness”.

-Over the weekend two cabinet ministers – Health Secretary Sajid Javid and Education Secretary Nadhim Zahawi – backed calls by Nusrat Ghani for an inquiry into her treatment.
+Mr Johnson has ordered an inquiry into Nusrat Ghani’s allegations after two cabinet ministers – Health Secretary Sajid Javid and Education Secretary Nadhim Zahawi – joined calls for an investigation into her treatment.

 Ms Ghani said that when she raised the matter with Mr Johnson directly after losing her job in a February 2020 ministerial reshuffle, he told her he could not get involved.